 We’re honored to be joined again by author and speaker Paul Tripp, the author of the book Sex and Money.
 We could do a whole week on money issues, but we have one day.
 So here it is.
 What are some symptoms of a life that is ruled by a love of money?
 What are some prompts that should alert us to this love in our own hearts?

 We now have a system called credit cards where we can actually spend money we don’t have.
-It is an act of disobedience to put something on a credit card that you could not afford with cash or that you do not have a reasonable plan to pay by cash because you are now taking sovereignty and ownership over your financial well being.
-Well, no one has that.
-Only God has that.
-Only God knows what he is going to provide for you tomorrow.
-And in places outside of something like a house where you don’t have any choice, I think we are doing that all the time.
+It is an act of disobedience to put something on a credit card that you could not afford with cash or that you do not have a reasonable plan to pay by cash, because you are now taking sovereignty and ownership over your financial wellbeing.